[@]Independent Shopping in Manchester

 Part florist, part art studio, contemporary designs are created here on a daily basis.
 And need some art on your walls?
 Again, you’ve come to the right place.

-The recently opened NQ Gallery, in Afflecks, works mainly with Manchester based artists creating contemporary art and its walls are lined with astounding paintings many that see the city with a fresh eye.
+NQ Gallery, in Afflecks, works mainly with Manchester based artists creating contemporary art and its walls are lined with astounding paintings many that see the city with a fresh eye.

 As we started with Afflecks Manchester’s iconic independent venue let’s end this round up with another one: the glory that is Fred Aldous.